ProteinsWebTeam/interpro-docs/docs/homepage.rst

 Search box
 ******

-The search section (section B in the figure above) shows a multifunctional search component, which allows the selection of one of the five types of search supported by InterPro.
+The search section (section 2 in the figure above) shows a multifunctional search component, which allows the selection of one of the five types of search supported by InterPro.
 More details about searching are available on the :doc:`/searchways` section.